The Summary Report

 Niña events and their potential influence on the position and strength of the jet stream.
 Now you need to summarize your investigation and its results.

 Summary Report Template.
-We provide a template (a Microsoft Word document) for this purpose.
-(You can download it at http://funnel.sfsu.edu/courses/metr104/F12/labs/FinalProject/M104_FinalProject_SumRpt_Template.F12.doc.)
+I have prepared a template in the form of a Microsoft Word document that you can use for this purpose.
+(You can download this document at http://funnel.sfsu.edu/courses/metr104/S12/labs/FinalProject/M104_FinalPrjct_SumRpt_Template.S12.doc.)
 To simplify preparation of your summary report you can edit the template directly, simply inserting your numerical results and your plots, and replacing the italicized questions posed in the template with a corresponding narrative.
-(If your computer can't read the template, you can create your own summary report, but it should follow the outline in the template.
+(If you can't use the template for some reason, you can create your own summary report from scratch, but it should follow the outline provided by the template.
 A PDF version of the template is available.
-A hand-written summary report, with plots, is acceptable if it is neat and legible.)
+A hand-written summary report with accompanying plots is acceptable if it is neat and legible.)

 - Five sections:

 In each of the template's five sections, one or more bulleted questions or instructions are posed to you, in italics.
 Replace the italicized questions and instructions with your brief responses to each one, written to create a coherent narrative for your summary report.
 (The original questions in italics should no longer appear—your narrative should provide the structure provided initially by those questions.)

 - Analysis of Precipitation Records [corresponding to Part I of the Final Project]

 Niña Events [corresponding to Part II of the Final Project]